NannyML/nannyml/docs/quick.rst

 |  6 | gas_price_per_litre        |                  0 |      7 |
 +----+----------------------------+--------------------+--------+

-NannyML can also look for drift in the model outputs:
+Drift in the model outputs can be also visualized:

 .. code-block:: python